McTsts/Minecraft-Shaders-Wiki/Core Shader List.md

 ---

 ### entity_cutout
-Block items in the inventory or hand/head of an entity, chests, chests in minecarts, and as entities.
+Block items in the inventory or hand/head of an entity, chests, ender chests, chest in minecarts, and as entities.
 Does not include Shulker boxes (see [entity_cutout_no_cull](#entity_cutout_no_cull)).
 Also used for the fire overlay on burning entities.

 <img src="https://github.com/McTsts/shaders/blob/main/images/rendertype_entity_cutout.png" width=300>